9630613/Trajectory-planning-of-UR10-robot/README.md

 \end{bmatrix}^{-1}*J_G$$

 # Trajectory planning
-To solve the trajectory planning, a linier cartesian path is planned in the 6 dimension task space including position and orientation.
+To solve the trajectory planning, a linear cartesian path is planned in the 6 dimension task space including position and orientation.
 Also, a trapezoidal velocity profile is used in timing law to have a constant velocity along the path .
 Now, the initial and final position and orientation should be found.
 The position is calculated by replacing the qi and qf in the end-effector position with respect to the base.
 The end-effector position is the 4th column in 6th joint of the transformation matrix with respect to the base. thus
 ````c++